SustechSTA303/STA303-Assignment01/ZhangChi_12110821_assign1.md

 The results suggest that `Cross-Entropy Loss` is generally more suitable for multi-class classification tasks, with Adam as the preferred optimizer due to its faster convergence and better generalization.

 ## A mistake I made

+> This segment is about a mistake happened before writting this report.
+And the above parts of this report are in right model  training procedures.

 After traing the model in SGD optimizer, I forgot to update model parameters so that the result in Adam optimizer is prominent.
 Adam is the optimizer that follows training.
 For this situation, I use two different optimizers, training on the same model, it seems to work better, as if model in SGD optimizer falls into a local optimum.